Assumptions

 Historical emissions

-As a result, the conclusions of the present CAT assessment are subject to uncertainty in light of Australia’s frequent revisions of its emissions data.
+Conclusions of the present CAT assessment are subject to uncertainty in light of Australia’s frequent revisions of its emissions data.
 The government has repeatedly revised emissions projections downwards.
 This has typically not been backed by stronger climate policies but is rather the result of a change in assumptions.

 Current policy projections

-The policies and action projection are based on government projections from 2023 (Department of Climate Change, 2023a).
+The policies and action projection are based on government projections from 2023 (DCCEEW, 2023b).
 The CAT always provides policies and action projections excluding LULUCF.
 To this end, the CAT subtracted the projections provided for LULUCF.
-The current policy projections are aligned with the baseline scenario of the 2023 projections, which includes "current policies and measures and announced policies where there is sufficient detail to make robust assumptions in the modelling” (Department of Climate Change, 2023a).

-Announced policy projections
+Planned policy projections

-Net-zero target
+Net-zero target and other long-term targets

-We use the most recent available update of the Long Term Emissions Reduction Plan as a basis for assessing Australia’s climate trajectory to 2050.
+We use the most recent available update of the Long-Term Emissions Reduction Plan as a basis for assessing Australia’s climate trajectory to 2050.
 The government is currently preparing an update of the 2050 Net Zero Roadmap.

-Global Warming Potentials values
+Global Warming Potentials

 Further analysis